Good Practice Workshop: How to assess the LEADER added value

 Target Audience:

-The workshop is targeted to Managing Authorities, Paying Agencies, LAGs, CAP networks, evaluators, and other CAP evaluation stakeholders.
+The workshop was targeted to Managing Authorities, Paying Agencies, LAGs, CAP networks, evaluators, and other CAP evaluation stakeholders.
 Additionally, EU-level evaluation experts and LEADER experts will attend to provide specialised insights on evaluation elements and methodologies pertinent to this topic.
-This workshop will be held in English.

 Final Agenda